 Our asthma and allergy team has a national and international reputation for excellence, groundbreaking research and developing asthma and allergy treatments.

-We provide an accessible local service for asthma, allergy and occupational lung disorders, with an emphasis on accurate diagnosis, how to avoid such conditions, environmental control measures and - where appropriate - pharmacotherapy.
+We provide an accessible local for asthma, allergy and occupational lung disorders, with an emphasis on accurate diagnosis, how to avoid such conditions, environmental control measures and - where appropriate - pharmacotherapy.

 The asthma and allergy care group provides a range of different services in the following treatment areas: